 - Tourist Visa: Schengen Visa

 - National language: Slovene or Slovenian.
-Italian, Hungarian are also spoken.
+Italian, and Hungarian are also spoken.
 English is widely spoken in touristy areas.

 Ljubljana is the capital city of Slovenia.
 The city is known as the ‘green city’ (2016) and has one of the largest car-free zones in the European Union.
-If you are flying to Slovenia from the United States or Canada, you will arrive in the Ljubljana Joze Pucnik airport.
+If you are flying to Slovenia from the United States or Canada, you will arrive at the Ljubljana Joze Pucnik airport.

 When we were looking for flights, we found better options for Zagreb, the capital city of Croatia, so we ended up arriving in Slovenia by road.